Skip to main content

 Forecasts state that roughly 143 million people are expected to be displaced as a result of climate change, triggering a refugee crisis which will continue to strain political institutions.
 A hallmark of political risk and credit insurance is its ability to help sustain investments and growth goals amid uncertainty.
 Looking at this topic more broadly, political risk and credit solutions provide significant support for sustainable development that enhances the current and future potential of projects to meet human needs.

 From climate change, to food and water security, to environmentally sound energy, governments and businesses around the world are focusing on sustainability in their operations, investments, and business relationships.
-But there are risks in the transition toward sustainable development and resource utilization.
+But there are risks in the transition toward sustainable development and resource utilisation.
 Political risk and credit insurance itself is evolving from a method of risk distribution, to becoming a driver for sustainability.

 Marsh Specialty is working with our insurance company partners and clients to drive real change, with sustainability-linked credit insurance (SLCI).
 Our aspiration is to ensure that clients that are engaged in sustainable activity are supported by similarly minded insurers in growing their business and securing capital, and thereby act as an accelerant to positive change.